castorgit/RL_course/README.md

 and David Silver RL course

 The files in this repository are based on Gymnasium (farama foundation) and KERAS (for Deep Reinforcement Learning) <br>
-Some examples are with Pytorch as well <br>
+Some examples are build with Pytorch as well <br>

 They are kept as simple as possible for educational purposes

 They are not created to beat any score, but to compare and learn the differences between the approaches.